jeffgaynor/code-challenge/README.md

 ### Images

-All images should currently be placed in the `public/images` folder, at a default size of width 530px x height 232px;
+All images should currently be placed in the `public/images` folder, at a default size of 1040px width X 464px height;